serverscom/AutomaticMaintenance/README.md

 If the detection process (**Test-WindowsUpdateNeeded**) finds available updates, the host maintenance process will start.
 Otherwise, **Invoke-ComputerMaintenance** skips to the next host.

-There's no built-in way to install a specific update, but it is possible by leveraging step commands (see below), since you can execute custom commands and scripts there.
+There's no built-in way to install a specific update, but it is possible by leveraging plug-ins (see below), since you can execute custom commands and scripts there.

 ## Host types
-While the module can potentially support machines with various type of workloads, currently there are only two supported types:
+While the module can potentially support machines with various type of workloads, currently there are only three supported types:
 * **HV-SCVMM** - for stand-alone hypervisors (yes, *not* fail-over clusters) managed by SCVMM.
 Workload movement is provided by the [SCVMReliableMigration](https://github.com/FozzyHosting/SCVMReliableMigration) module.
+* **HV-Vanilla** - for stand-alone hypervisors.
+Workload movement is provided by the [HVVMReliableMigration](https://github.com/FozzyHosting/HVVMReliableMigration) module.
 * **Generic** - hosts of this type do not need any specific actions to move workload and the only purpose to perform maintenance on them, using this module, is to prevent a situation when all hosts supporting a service are down at the same time.

 Note, that failover cluster support was never the goal while developing the module.
 While it could be incorporated as a workload type, failover clusters have their own [maintenance orchestration mechanism](https://docs.microsoft.com/en-us/windows-server/failover-clustering/cluster-aware-updating) and can already be serviced in a fully-automated manner.